-ASBSD supports the judgment and integrity of local public school boards and school districts to act in the best interest of all their students, school and community and show respect for all students, staff and other individuals including transgender persons, within the parameters of existing law and the South Dakota High School Activities Association's former policy and procedure on participation.
+ASBSD supports the judgment, integrity and local control of public school boards and school districts to act in the best interest of all their students, school and community and show respect for all students, staff and other individuals, when making decisions on transgender matters that impact their local policies, facilities and other school procedures.

-Local public school boards and districts, as well as SDHSAA, have been met with these matters previously and have prudently reached a decision that works best for all parties involved.
+Local public school boards and districts have been met with these matters previously and have prudently reached a decision that works best for all parties involved.